bcgov/SSD-methods/README.md

 ## Project Status

-This project is under development.
+This project has been archived.
+Please see the ssdtools repository for our current work on SSD method development.

 # License